Products & Practices

 Linen is made from Flax.
 Flax is a natural product that is very resilient and does not require irrigation during growth.
 It can grow in poor soil and needs little or no chemical treatment during growth.
 All parts of the plant are used, so there is no waste.
 Linen fabric is 100% biodegradable and recyclable.
 Linen is far more sustainable to produce than that of cotton and requires very little water.

-We searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
+I searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
 No manufacturing process is without impact on the environment however Digital Textile Printing is certainly one of the friendlier in today's UK textile industry.

 The inks used by the printers to produce our designs are certificated as Azo dye free.
 The dyes are cured using a combined pressure and dry heat process that does not require water.

-We strongly believe in Slow Fashion and do not follow seasons or trends.
+I strongly believe in Slow Fashion and do not follow seasons or trends.

-We produce all garments in-house which reduces the cost and environmental impact of shipping and transportation over the life of producing each garment.
+I produce all garments in-house which reduces the cost and environmental impact of shipping and transportation over the life of producing each garment.

-Linen is easy to care for and our garments can be machine washed on a cool setting.
+Linen is easy to care for and my garments can be machine washed on a cool setting.
 DO NOT use any bleach or harsh detergents with whiteners.
-We would not recommend to tumble dry the garment, the best way to dry them is to let them dry naturally.
+I would not recommend to tumble dry the garment, the best way to dry them is to let them dry naturally.
 The sooner you hang the garments out to dry after washing will dramatically reduce the amount the fabric creases.

 Natural fibers like linen will wrinkle and crease.
 You just have to accept this as part of the look.
 However if you really want to iron the garment please use a medium heat with a pressing cloth whilst the garment is still damp.